mortela4/awesome-python/README.md

 * [xgboost](https://github.com/dmlc/xgboost) - A scalable, portable, and distributed gradient boosting library.
 * [MindsDB](https://github.com/mindsdb/mindsdb) - MindsDB is an open source AI layer for existing databases that allows you to effortlessly develop, train and deploy state-of-the-art machine learning models using standard queries.

+## Metaprogramming

+Metaprogramming, templating and 'higher-order' functions.

+[Metap](https://github.com/baziotis/metap) - generate new code from template, or compile-time modify existing one.
+[TransFunctions](https://github.com/pomponchik/transfunctions) - use single template in any of sync/async/generator context.

 ## Microsoft Windows

 *Python programming on Microsoft Windows.*